OCA/sale-workflow/sales_team_security/README.rst

 ============

-At installation time, this module sets in all the contacts that have the sales team empty the sales team of the parent.
+At installation time, this module sets in all the contacts that have the sales team empty the sales team of the parent, and sync followers in parent contacts and invoice/shipping addresses.
 If you have a lot of contacts, this operation can take a while.

 Configuration